 Luke Henry, PhD, joined the Department of Neurological Surgery in November of 2015.
 Dr. Henry completed his doctorate in clinical neuropsychology, specializing in research and intervention, at the Université de Montréal in 2011.
 He then moved to Pittsburgh where he completed a post-doctoral fellowship at the UPMC Sports Concussion Program.
 Dr. Henry worked for two years as a clinical instructor within the concussion program before joining the Department of Neurological Surgery.

-In his current role, Dr. Henry is responsible for pre- and post-operative neuropsychological testing for a variety of pathologies/conditions including movement disorders, epilepsy, Chiari malformations, and brain tumors.
-He also performs post-TBI assessments.
-He is also actively involved with various research endeavors with other faculty members within the department.
+In his current role, Dr. Henry is responsible for pre- and post-operative neuropsychological testing for a variety of pathologies/conditions including movement disorders, epilepsy, Chiari malformations, brain tumors and post-TBI assessments.
+He is also actively involved with various research endeavors with other faculty members within the department

 Specialized Areas of Interest